 In order to understand what makes people happy or sad, and most importantly why these are only momentary situations—especially the happy ones—I had to understand what is, indeed, happiness.
 How can we classify happy moments and why doesn’t the feeling last longer?
 Fulfilment is a brief moment.
 Could I make it last longer or at least make these moments even more valuable?

-To find plausible answers to these questions, I researched about the psychology and reasoning behind happiness, and investigated opinions of experts in the area, such as Daniel Kahneman or Barry Schwartz.
-Such information gave me a deeper understanding about happiness, and how I could develop my opportunity, and generate a concept.
-Rather than aiming for happiness, I should aim for peace of mind and stability in our emotions.
-In simple terms, the idea should be to overcome the negative by providing the tools to digest it.
+To find plausible answers to these questions, I researched about the psychology and reasoning behind happiness, and investigated opinions of experts in the area and quickly understood that rather than aim for happiness, I should aim for peace of mind and stability in our emotions.
+In simple terms, the idea should be to help individuals overcome the negative by providing the tools to digest it.

 In this situation, the user doesn’t like grey weather so the contacts change the light effect in order to provide more colour to the day, thus making the user happier and relaxed.